root-project/web/manual/trees/index.md

 ### Writing arbitrary N-tuples

-You can write N-tuples of arbitrary type by using the [TBranch](https://root.cern/doc/master/classTBranch.html) class.
+You can write N-tuples of arbitrary type by using the {% include ref class="TBranch" % } class.
 This is especially important as
 [TNtuple::Fill()](https://root.cern/doc/master/classTNtuple.html#a7fd062e6a5cc4e4af50b9096b73feaa0) accepts only floats.

 _**Example**_